-- Five copies of the memorials from each side i.e. Petitioner & Respondent, in prescribed format are required to be submitted on or before 05th June 2022.
+- 1. Five copies of the memorials from each side i.e. Petitioner & Respondent, in prescribed format are required to be submitted on or before 20th Feb 2023.
 Memorials shall not be accepted thereafter and team shall be disqualified from the competition. - 2.
 Memorials shall be strictly in the format given below - a.
 Title Page (1 Page) - b.
+Team Members & their Institutional Details (1 Page) (This page is for our reference purpose only and will be concealed before the competition.)

+- c.
 Table of Contents (1 Page)

-- c.
+- d.
 Index of Authorities along with Bibliography (1 or 2 Pages)

-- d.
+- e.
 Statement of Jurisdiction (1 Page)

-- e.
+- f.
 Statements of Facts (1 or 2 Pages)

-- f.
+- g.
 Statement of Issues (1 Page)

-- g.
+- h.
 Summary of Arguments (1 or 2 Pages)

-- h.
+- i.
 The Arguments Advanced (15 Pages)

-- i.
+- j.
 Prayer Clause (1 Page)

 - 3. Memorials should be typed & stapled with paper cover, in Blue colour for Petitioner and Red colour for Respondent.

-- 4. Typing of memorial should be as per specifications given below-
+- 4. Typing of memorial should be as per specifications given below

-a.
-Paper Size - A4 not more than 70 GSM
+- a.
+Paper Size A4

-b.
-Font Size - 12
+- b.
+Font Size 12

-c.
-Font Type - Times New Roman
+- c.
+Font Type Times New Roman

-d.
-Line Spacing - 1.5
+- d.
+Line Spacing 1.5

-e.
-Margins - 1 Inch on each side.
+- e.
+Margins 1 Inch on each side.

-5. Specifications for foot notes are given below:
+- 5. Specifications for foot notes are given below:

-a.
-Font Size - 10
+- a.
+Font Size 10

-b.
-Font Type - Times New Roman
+- b.
+Font Type Times New Roman

-c.
-Spacing - 1
+- c.
+Spacing 1

-- 5. Memorials once submitted shall not be returned back to the participants in any case nor shall any amendment be allowed after submission of the memorials. - 6.
-Teams are required to carry their own copies of memorials, books, case laws etc. for the reference during competition.
+- 5. Memorials once submitted shall not be returned back to the participants in any case nor shall any amendment be allowed after submission of the memorials.

+- 6. Teams are required to carry their own copies of memorials, books, case laws etc. for the reference during competition.